endymion/BeachAnalytics/site/pages/tags/ihme-model.md

 The National Hurricane Center releases hurricane forecast images that show the current position of the hurricane, along with a projected path and a cone of uncertainty.
 Some critics have claimed that the center line confuses the public because it unduly focuses people too much the false idea of a precise forecast, when in reality the forecast is a wide range.{% cite bams:cone-of-uncertainty %}

-{% responsive_image path: images/posts/nhc-hurricane-cone.png
+{% include responsive-image-article-figure.html
-  template: _includes/responsive-image-article-figure.html
+  image='images/posts/nhc-hurricane-cone.png'
-  caption: "A hurricane forecast image from the National Hurricane Center." %}
+  caption="A hurricane forecast image from the National Hurricane Center." %}

 In 2004, the NHC projections for the path of Hurricane Charley showed a cone of uncertainty for where the storm would make landfall that <mark>showed the center line of the storm passing directly over Tampa Bay</mark>.
 The forecast then changed, putting the center line over Charlotte County, a hundred miles south of Tampa.
 That area, full of retirees, was devastated.
 People hadn't evacuated because they <mark>thought that the NHC was telling them that the storm was going to hit Tampa Bay</mark>, a hundred miles north of them.  <mark>Misinterpretation of a forecast graphic cost lives.</mark>